crashappsec/chalk/src/docs/howto-sbom-registry.md

 tail -1 ~/.local/chalk/chalk.log | jq
 ```

-You are now able to successfully generate `Chalk` marks.
+You are now able to successfully generate chalk marks.

 ### Step 1 - How to generate the SBOM